Integral Diophantine approximation on varieties: Introduction

 \subsection{Acknowledgments}

 This project was initiated when both authors were at Leibniz Universität Hannover.
 We would like to express our gratitude to Ulrich Derenthal for his support.
-Further progress was made during a visit of the first author to Georg-August-Universität Göttingen.
+Further progress was made during a visit of Z. H. to Georg-August-Universität Göttingen.
 We thank Damaris Schindler for offering hospitality.
-The second author was supported by Deutsche Forschungsgemeinschaft (DFG) grant 398436923 (GRK2491).
+We are very grateful to the anonymous referee for careful reading of the manuscript and suggestions for improvements.
+Z. H. acknowledges the organizers of the conference ``Diophantine Days 2025'' held at Westlake University where a preliminary version of this work was reported, and thanks Brian Lehmann, Chunhui Liu and Amos Turchet for their interests and helpful discussions.